 - Indirectly satisfy needs.

 Examples of secondary reinforcers include money, praise, grades, and tokens.
-These stimuli become rewarding because they are linked to primary reinforcers.
-For instance, money can buy food and shelter, praise can lead to social acceptance, and good grades can result in rewards or opportunities.
+Plus, these stimuli become rewarding because they are linked to primary reinforcers.
+To give you an idea, money can buy food and shelter, praise can lead to social acceptance, and good grades can result in rewards or opportunities The details matter here.
+No workaround needed..

 The Science Behind Primary Reinforcers